Christmas Eve Homily 2019

 And we find ourselves gathered here on Christmas eve, at the edge of the deep night, singing our songs of peace and joy.
 Let us remember to hear the whole story and understand the power of these songs.
 Let us remember the whole story because we are living the whole story.

-The hope of the season arises not from the picturesque scenes of those nativity moment.
+The hope of the season arises not from the picturesque scenes of those nativity moments.
 We sing songs of hope and peace tonight, hope for our world and for ourselves.
 Hope for all those in danger.
 Hope that the corrupt empire will crumble.
 Hope for more compassion in our daily living.
-Hope that we can come through the danger and turmoil into a last peace.
+Hope that we can come through the danger and turmoil into a lasting peace.

 Amidst the family gatherings and favorite traditions, the festive meals and candy, the giving and receiving of gifts, and any other trappings that may be attached to your experience of the Christmas holiday; let us have compassion for all those in danger tonight.
 Let us learn that the joy and hope of Christmas arises amid the trouble, but that the glory of it all is tucked into the simple actions of simple people like you and me – the simple actions that bring more light and joy and peace into the world

 Merry Christmas and may God bless you all, now and through the coming year.